vieirajlt/Tic-Tac-Toe/exercises.md

 ## Exercise 2

 file: _ex2.js_

-solution: _sol2.js_ (don't do it, any doubts ask us first!!)
+solution: _sol2.js_ (nooo!)

 This exercise presents a more “real” application of this tool.
 It is a very simple program that implements the tic tac toe game.
 As in the previous exercise, we advise you to fix the issues in order.

 We are expecting you to encounter around 15/16 issues (it will depend on your resolution).

 Have fuuuun!
-When you are FINISH the exercise you can play the game in the index.html file ;)
+When you FINISH the exercise you can play the game in the index.html file ;)

 ```JavaScript
 const statusDisplay = document.querySelector('.game--status');